Roman Empire: Mining and metallurgy

 The main mining regions of the Empire were the Iberian Peninsula (silver, copper, lead, iron and gold); Gaul (gold, silver, iron); Britain (mainly iron, lead, tin), the Danubian provinces (gold, iron); Macedonia and Thrace (gold, silver); and Asia Minor (gold, silver, iron, tin).
 Intensive large-scale mining—of alluvial deposits, and by means of open-cast mining and underground mining—took place from the reign of Augustus up to the early 3rd century, when the instability of the Empire disrupted production.

 Hydraulic mining allowed base and precious metals to be extracted on a proto-industrial scale.
 The total annual iron output is estimated at 82,500 tonnes.
+(Note: Healy (1978) assumes a productive capacity of c.
+1.5 kg per capita.)
 Copper and lead production levels were unmatched until the Industrial Revolution.
 At its peak around the mid-2nd century, the Roman silver stock is estimated at 10,000 t, five to ten times larger than the combined silver mass of medieval Europe and the Caliphate around 800 AD.
 As an indication of the scale of Roman metal production, lead pollution in the Greenland ice sheet quadrupled over prehistoric levels during the Imperial era and dropped thereafter.